-Stefen Harris faced off against Peter Jackson in a Spot On short film contest, while both were teenagers.
-In 2006, after various efforts to film his debut novel had failed, Harris hired a small crew and turned it into multi-awardwinning mockumentary The Waimate Conspiracy.
-The longtime policeman followed it with small-town ecological comedy No Petrol, No Diesel!
+Stefen Harris (aka Stefan Lewis) faced off against Peter Jackson in a Spot On short film contest when they were both teens.
+In 2006, after efforts to film his debut novel had failed, Harris hired a small crew and turned it into multi-awardwinning mockumentary The Waimate Conspiracy.
+The longtime policeman followed it with ecological comedy No Petrol, No Diesel!
 After winning a 2007 scholarship, he was mentored in the United States by Kiwi-born director Martin Campbell (Casino Royale).
-His third feature, 2018 petrol station thriller Blue Moon, was shot on an iPhone.
-It debuted at the 2018 Christchurch Film Festival.
+His iPhone-shot feature, 2018 petrol station thriller Blue Moon, won multiple awards at international festivals after debuting at the 2018 Christchurch Film Festival.

 I agonised over the decision long and hard before taking the risk of directing it myself ...
 It seemed that everyone involved knew more about film than I did but I kept telling myself I knew more about this film than anyone else.
 I knew if it was a failure there was no-one else to blame.
 Stefen Harris in Onfilm, on his award-winning debut The Waimate Conspiracy